Networking Deep Dive

 TLS inspection No Yes (Premium)

-Centralized logging Via Flow Logs Built-in
+Centralized logging Via VNet Flow Logs Built-in

 Threat intelligence No Yes